JosephLimWeiJie/cs50w/capstone/README.md

 are implemented.
 Some of these features are more complicated than the others.
 For instance, the button to increase/decrease quantity in `listing` and `cart` was done using Javascript.
 To allow ease of selecting date when creating a new profile, a calender date picker was also added.

 The most notable feature implemented is the **Notification** feature.
 This feature overlaps all other features and serves as a primary core of the app.
 Whenever a user (buyer or seller) performs an action, a notification is sent to both parties.
+Other noteworthy features include leaving a rating score for each listing, which are then represented using the number rating stars.
+To enable this rating feature to work, some additional Javascript functions has to be written.
 Additionally, the trending searches feature in the `Main Page` tracks the click-rate of each listing asynchronously to replicate a top listing searches functionality.

 Finally, all the features tie together to give a pleasant user experience. `Shopping` is designed to look clean and modern with its mobile responsive design, with various CSS for each template pages, combined with Boostrap's image carousel, modals, navigations bars and its grid system.